ljang0/videowebarena/README.md

 [<a href="https://example.com">Paper</a>]

-VideoWebArena is a realistic and diverse benchmark for evaluating multimodal autonomous language agents.
-It comprises of a set of diverse and complex web-based visual tasks and a set of instruction videos that can be used to assist the agent in completing such tasks.
-This benchmark can be used to evaluate various capabilities of autonomous multimodal agents especially their capability of utilizing tutorial videos in completing the task.
+VideoWebArena is an agent benchmark dedicated towards evaluating long context multimodal agents with video-based tasks.
+VideoWebArena tests agents' ability to take videos in-context and utilize them to complete realistic web tasks.
+VideoWebArena consists of 2,021 web agent tasks based on manually crafted video tutorials, which total almost four hours of content.
+For our benchmark, we define a taxonomy of long-context video-based agent tasks with two main areas of focus: skill retention and factual retention.
 It builds off the reproducible, execution based evaluation introduced in
 <a href="https://jykoh.com/vwa"> VisualWebArena</a> and <a href="https://webarena.dev" target="_blank">WebArena</a>.

 ![Overview](media/overview.png)